Organize your stay French Polynesia

 A biometric passport valid for six months after return is required for travel to French Polynesia (in the event of an extended or unscheduled stopover in the USA).
 Nationals of Monaco, Switzerland, the European Union and Canada benefit from a three-month visa-free stay.

-If you are passing through the United States, even for a short transit, you must fill out an ESTA application on the Internet, which costs US$21 per person (wwwesta.cbp.dhs.gov).
-Be sure to check that you're on the official site, as there are many sites that give the impression of being government sites, and will have no qualms about charging you more.
+If you are passing through the United States, even for a short transit, you must fill out an ESTA application on the Internet, which costs US$21 per person (https://esta.cbp.dhs.gov/).
+Be sure to check that you're on the official site, as there are a number of sites that give the impression of being government sites, and which will have no qualms about charging you more.
 Allow around 72 hours for your application to be validated (or not).
-Authorization is valid for 2 years, so be sure to bring proof of approval (the printed confirmation, for example).
+Authorization is valid for 2 years, so make sure you have proof of approval (the printed confirmation, for example).

 In addition, all goods must be declared and the corresponding duties paid at the customs office (see www.polynesie-francaise.pref.gouv.fr).